StanfordMIMI/LieRE/README.md

 - **⚡ Training Efficiency**: 3.5x reduction in training time compared to DeiT III (absolute position encoding)
 - **📊 Data Efficiency**: 30% improvement in data utilization compared to DeiT III (absolute position encoding)

+## Checkpoints
+[08/12/2025] Update: We mafe the checkpoints used in the paper available on [huggingface](https://huggingface.co/collections/SophieOstmeier/liere-checkpoints-689bb8433a96b4adbc1876cb).
+Let us know if you find something new and exciting about them!

 ## 💻 Implementation Details

 LieRE represents rotation matrices as the matrix exponential of skew-symmetric matrices, making them learnable by parametrizing the rotations with generators before applying the matrix exponential.